 Make sure you disable automatic updates

-And on the next page, select “OpenSSH Server”, “Mail server”, and “Samba file server” using the spacebar.
+And on the next page, select “OpenSSH Server”, “Mail server”, and “Samba file server”

 Continue choosing the defaults until installation is complete and your VM reboots.

 Set up the network